What is Temodar?

 - bruising or small red or purple spots under the skin.

 Temodar can affect fertility in males and may affect your ability to father a child.
 Talk with your healthcare provider if fertility is a concern for you.

 Tell your healthcare provider about any side effect that bothers you or that does not go away.

 These are not all the possible side effects of TEMODAR.
 For more information, ask your healthcare provider or pharmacist.
 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088

 What other drugs will affect Temodar?

 This list is not complete.
 Other drugs may interact with temozolomide, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about Temodar (temozolomide)